-- A summary of what the overall process and solution is. - Definitions of unique language used within the business process. - Scope and expectations as to what the automation should achieve. - Volumes, how many instances of this task are going to be ran each day. - Interact design to dictate what the solution would visually look like. - A list of applications that your automation will interact with as well as their versions. - A high-level process map of what the goal is. - Low level steps, keystroke level details of the process. - Inputs, triggers and outputs relevant to the automation. - Exceptions, what varying scenarios should you expect and handle.
+- A summary of the overall process and solution. - Definitions of unique language used within the business process. - Scope and expectations of what the automation should achieve. - Volume show how many instances of this task are going to be run each day. - Interact design to specify what the solution will look like. - A list of applications that your automation will interact with, and their versions. - A high-level process map of the goal. - Low level steps, keystroke level details of the process. - Inputs, triggers, and outputs relevant to the automation. - Exceptions any different scenarios you should expect and will need to handle.

-The process definition is the core tool for the automation developer role, its accuracy and consistency will mean the difference between an average and great automation so ensure the information is complete before starting your work.
-The build of an automation shouldn't commence without a process definition and so Blue Prism emphasizes the importance of this document.
+The process definition is the core tool for the automation developer role.
+Its accuracy and consistency will mean the difference between an average and great automation, so ensure the information is complete before starting your work.
+The build of an automation shouldn't begin without a process definition, so Blue Prism emphasizes the importance of this document.